pseudofractal/fractalLink/README.md

 ## Plans: (The order may or maynot be followed, except 1 whcih will be done first)

 ### 1. Rewrite stuff to be easier to read
 Gonna take the least amount of time.
 Should make readbility x100 times better.
+Edit: Did I say least amoutn of time??
+That would have been the case if I was motivated.
+I am really not motivated rn.

 ### 2. Inventory will be viewed as a picture
 Using scarpet grpahics, plan is to make everything look very good